AndrewGibbs/IFSintegrals/README.md

 ## IFSintegrals

 A toolbox for solving problems defined on attractors of iterated function systems (IFSs).
-See `Cantor set example.ipynb` and `3D IFS test.ipynb` for examples.
+See 'Quadrature example.ipynb', `BEM Cantor set example.ipynb` and `BEM 3D example.ipynb` for examples.
 [Click here to load these examples in your browswer](https://mybinder.org/v2/gh/AndrewGibbs/IFSintegrals/9a9377940a437d0d952bfcf9632c053d3e7573c3) (without the need to install any software).

 The type `Similarity(r,d,A)` can be used to define a contracting similarity, with contraction r, translation d and rotation A.